Note: This Blog Post was originally published in November and has been edited to reflect the trial verdict issued in December.

 Weinstein was one of the very few who were convicted for their abuse, a seeming win for the anti-violence movement.
-But today, as he continues to face legal consequences of his abuse, we are met with another stark reality of sexual violence in this country: sexual assault is more widespread today than it was in 2017.
+But these past few weeks, as Weinstein’s lawyers used sexist insults to belittle survivors who shared their stories, we are met with two realities in this country:

 In fact, the Center on Gender Equity and Health’s recent CalVEX study on Californian’s experience from sexual violence highlights an increase in reports of violence between 2020 and 2022 for both men and women, a reality many states across the U.S. are also grappling with.

 What we are doing isn’t working.
 Our reliance on the criminal justice system will never end sexual violence because it fails to address why people cause harm in the first place.
 Black and brown women have been telling us that investing in carceral systems will only continue systems of harm since they started this movement decades ago.
 Carceral systems focus on prosecuting abusive individuals while failing to address why people abuse in the first place.

 When more than 1.5 million Californian’s report committing some form of sexual harassment or violence, we know that sexual violence is systemic, it is deeply embedded into the systems in which we live our lives and raise our children.

 The good news about systems is that they have to be built, so they can be dismantled.

 When all we do is respond to a problem, we never open our minds to a world where the problem doesn’t exist.
 Harvey Weinstein, the abusers who came before him, as well as all who will come after, are a reminder that we must invest in prevention.
 While responding to sexual violence and providing a path to healing are important pieces to our work, they cannot exist alone.